percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/backup.encrypting.rst

 The :option:`--encrypt-key` Option
 --------------------------------------------------------------------------------

-Example of the |xtrabackup| command using the :option:`--encrypt-key` should look like this:
+Example of the *Percona XtraBackup* command using the :option:`--encrypt-key` should look like this:

 .. code-block:: bash